Photography and Video

 Moments to Capture

-Observational real moments of interaction between staff and patients will be most effective.
-All images should evoke a feeling of optimism.
-Include diversity in gender, age, and ethnicity.
-And avoid unflattering angles and harshly lit situations.
+Observational, real moments of interaction between staff and patients will be most effective.
+All images should evoke a feeling of optimism and reflect the true diversity in gender, age, and ethnicity that comprises our campus.
+Needless to say, avoid unflattering angles and harshly lit situations.

 Backgrounds